Moving to Kratie, Cambodia

 What is a typical expat home or apartment like in Kratie?

 "A typical expat home or apartment in Kratie, is often a blend of traditional Khmer architecture and modern amenities.
 These homes are usually located in safe, expat-friendly neighborhoods, close to local markets, restaurants, and other conveniences.
 The houses are often spacious, with multiple bedrooms, a living area, a kitchen, and sometimes a small garden or outdoor space.
 They are usually furnished, with basic furniture, appliances, and sometimes air conditioning.
 The architecture often features high ceilings, wooden floors, and large windows for natural light.
 Some homes may also have a balcony or terrace, offering views of the surrounding area.
-Despite the relatively simple and rustic style, these homes are usually comfortable and functional, providing a unique living experience in this charming Cambodian town," said one expat in Kratie.
+Despite the relatively simple and rustic style, these homes are usually comfortable and functional, providing a unique living experience in this charming Cambodian town," remarked one expat who made the move to Kratie.

 What is the average cost of housing in Kratie?